 Training Module

-PII Processing Context, Roles & Scope
+PII Processing: Context, Roles & Scope

-Understand PII processing context, controller/processor roles, and practical PIMS scope boundaries under ISO/IEC 27701
+Define PII processing context, determine controller and processor roles, and set practical PIMS scope boundaries under ISO/IEC 27701

 Training module overview